 Domus Retreat, our private recovery center, is the optimal place for healing and support from a multidisciplinary team.
 Research demonstrates that implementing a collaborative model of care offers patients who struggle with opioid use disorder significantly higher treatment success (Burton & Martin, 2020).
 In addition to having around-the-clock support from a multidisciplinary team of professionals, these therapy modalities include yoga, tai chi, acupuncture, individual psychotherapy, and drama therapy.
 There is also an emphasis on consuming fresh, nutrient-dense, whole foods prepared by on-site professional chefs.
 This around-the-clock assistance immediately after rapid detox helps restore the balance needed before the individual faces the world’s vulnerabilities while being opioid-free.
 Ongoing research highlights the importance of this additional care and comprehensive, person-centered approach in sustaining recovery.

 Addressing nutritional deficiencies is also part of the recovery process.
-Not only does this help to restore the body in terms of physiological health, but largely from a mental health perspective.
-Nutrition plays a vital role in influencing neurotransmitter concentrations and pathways in the brain and the gut, having significant implications for improved mental being.
+Not only does this help to restore the body in terms of physiological health, but mainly from a mental health perspective.
+Nutrition plays a vital role in influencing neurotransmitter concentrations and pathways in the brain and the gut, which has significant implications for improved mental health.

 Withdrawal symptoms from Opioid Use Disorder can lead to an array of medical complications.
-Detox treatment by a multi-board certified physician with over twenty years of experience congruent with Clare Waismann is pertinent in achieving a successful recovery.
-Waismann’s goal is to heal, restore and ultimately transform lives affected by opioid use disorder through a highly individualized and effective treatment protocol.
+Therefore, detox treatment by a multi-board certified physician with over twenty years of experience congruent with Clare Waismann is pertinent in achieving a successful recovery.
+Waismann aims to heal, restore and ultimately transform lives affected by opioid use disorder through a highly individualized and effective treatment protocol.

 Waismann Treatment™ has consistently maintained superior detox results by delivering personalized medically assisted withdrawal management while concurrently emphasizing patient safety and comfort.
 Research demonstrates growing evidence for the effectiveness of medically managed detox treatment.
 Despite this, most addiction treatment facilities do not offer in-hospital medically assisted detoxification or individualized aftercare, specifically tailored to each patient.

-Along with their post-detox recovery treatment that addresses both the body and mind, the Waismann method team offers a holistic, comprehensive, evidence-based treatment protocol for sustained recovery from opioids.
-Waismann Method® team prides itself in providing the safest, most comprehensive, and effective medical opioid detox treatment available.
+The Waismann method team offers a comprehensive, results-based treatment protocol for sustained recovery from opioids, along with their post-detox recovery treatment that addresses both the body and mind.
+As a result, the Waismann Method® team provides the safest, most comprehensive, and adequate medical opioid detox treatment available.

 - Key Substance Use and Mental Health Indicators in the United States